rags123/FatLiar/README.md

 # FatLiar
-A basic blog which supports with basic functionalities as user registration, adding posts/pictures.
+A basic blog which supports basic functionalities as user registration, adding posts/pictures.